Kendall Whittier Main Street Impact

 As one of seven Oklahoma Certified Cultural Districts by the Oklahoma Arts Council, the neighborhood houses Tulsa’s oldest independent theater, art studios and classes, music venues, a production studio and print studios in addition to several other locally-owned businesses such as vintage store, independent bookstore, bridal boutique and a science shop.

 Kendall Whittier is Tulsa’s unofficial brewery district.
-Within one square block, two breweries – with a third in the middle of a renovation – are nestled in with a cidery and distillery.
+Within one square block, three breweries are nestled in with a cidery and distillery.
 Closer to the square, one brewery delights guests in an old automobile garage, and a Phillip 66 Station has been turned into patio bar.

 But it wasn’t always this way.